Stony Brook University

 I was born in the USSR and my first/native language is Russian.
 I speak Russian with my parents, my wife, and we are also teaching our toddler son to speak Russian.
 My knowledge of spoken and written Russian is above average of residents of Russia, as is also evidenced by my high scores on various "Knowledge of the Russian language" tests.
 I am also an active participant of the Russian segment of the internet.

-I have more than a decade of experience creating websites.
+I have about two decades of experience creating websites.
 Back in high school in 1999, I won the grand prize in a web design competition between 400 NYC high schools.
-Since then, I have held many jobs creating and maintaining websites for the NYC Comptroller's Office, the Stony Brook University, Bear Stearns Bank, MLB, et cetera.
+Since then, I have held many jobs creating and maintaining web sites for the NYC Comptroller's Office, the Stony Brook University, Bear Stearns Bank, MLB, NBA, et cetera.
 I am also very skilled at communicating my knowledge to others, explaining the intricacies of web design and development, and I am a very friendly person.